 Guidance on maintaining records of staff, customers and visitors to support NHS Test and Trace is available on the government website.

-- Your NHS QR code should be displayed clearly at the access points to your venue.
+Customised QR codes must be created via the official government website.
+Your QR code should be displayed clearly at the access points to your venue.
 Visitors can use the NHS Covid-19 app on their smartphones to ‘check in’ to your premises (this data stays on their phone and is not shared).

 - If you are currently using your own QR code to collect contact details you must change to the official NHS code.

 - Further help on QR codes and posters is available on the NHS website.